cartesi/docs/cartesi-rollups/api/json-rpc/basics.md

 [**InputBox**](./sol-input.md): global contract where inputs for all DApps are submitted.

+[**CartesiDApp**](./sol-output.md): contract instantiated for each DApp (i.e., each DApp has its own `CartesiDApp` address), used for processing outputs, such as executing vouchers and validating notices.

 [**Portals**](../portals): global contracts with methods for depositing assets, so that they can be managed by Cartesi DApps.

-[**CartesiDApp**](./sol-output.md): contract instantiated for each DApp (i.e., each DApp has its own `CartesiDApp` address), used for processing outputs, such as executing vouchers and validating notices.
+[**Relays**](../relays): global contracts with methods for securely relaying on-chain information to DApp back-ends, such as the DApp smart contract address.